Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: Retrieval Model Examples

 \subsection{Emission - Gliese 229 B}

-To exhibit the brown dwarf retrieval system in \textit{Exo Skryer}, I perform a retrieval on the T-dwarf Gliese 229B, following the setup and collated observational data from \citet{Calamari_2022}. \citet{Calamari_2022} used the \textit{Brewster} brown dwarf retrieval code presented in \citet{Burningham_2017}.
-Despite Gliese 229B being recently confirmed to be a binary system \citep{Brandt_2021, Xuan_2024, Whitebook_2024}, the quality of the spectral data and numerous previous modelling efforts on this system provide a useful comparison benchmark.
-I perform a `free' retrieval, allowing an unconstrained mass to be sampled, and assuming a cloud free atmosphere to compare directly to the same scenario presented in \citet{Calamari_2022}.
-Using \textit{dynesty}, with 14 sampled parameters (Table \ref{tab:G229B}), the retrieval took 5 hours 26 minutes (OS at $R$ = 20,000).
+To exhibit the brown dwarf retrieval system in \textit{Exo Skryer}, I perform a retrieval on the T-dwarf Gliese 229B, following the setup and collated observational data from \citet{Calamari_2022}. \citet{Calamari_2022} used the \textit{Brewster} brown dwarf retrieval code presented in \citet{Burningham_2017}. \citet{Calamari_2022} used data from \citet{Geballe_1996, Noll_1997} and \citet{Oppenheimer_1998} in their retrieval scheme.
+Despite Gliese 229B being recently confirmed to be a binary system \citep{Brandt_2021, Xuan_2024, Whitebook_2024}, which will affect the interpretation of any retrieval results that assume a single object, the quality of the combined object spectral data and numerous previous modelling efforts on this system provide a useful comparison benchmark.
+I perform a cloud-free, `mass constrained' retrieval following \citet{Calamari_2022}, taking as a prior, the dynamical mass measured by \citet{Brandt_2021}.
+Using \textit{dynesty}, with 15 sampled parameters (Table \ref{tab:G229B}), the retrieval took 9 hours 8 minutes (OS at $R$ = 40,000).

-Comparing to the results of \citet{Calamari_2022}, I retrieve highly similar VMRs for all gas species as well as T-p profile, suggesting both retrieval outcomes are generally consistent with respect to the variables sensitive to radiative-transfer outcomes.
-The integrated spectrum of the median model resulted in $T_{\rm eff}$ = 915 K, which is around 100 K hotter than that retrieved in \citet{Calamari_2022}.
-However, I retrieve a higher median mass at $M_{\rm bd}$ = 78 $M_{\rm jup}$, compared to the 50-72 $M_{\rm jup}$ range across the models performed in \citet{Calamari_2022}, with a consistent effective radius between this study and \citet{Calamari_2022}.
-The retrieved mass is pushing against the upper prior range, showing \textit{Exo Skryer} exhibits the well-known Gravity-Radius-Composition degeneracy present in brown dwarf fitting and retrieval modelling of spectra \citep[e.g.][]{Burrows_2001, Zalesky_2019, Kitzmann_2020, Lueber_2022}.
-The retrieval results are more consistent with the \citet{Kawashima_2025} study, who use ground-based high-resolution spectral data from Subaru/IRD and applied the \textit{ExoJAX} retrieval model \citep{Kawahara_2022, Kawahara_2025}.
-They retrieve a larger mass, $\sim$100 $M_{\rm jup}$, in their free retrievals, and discuss the degeneracies encountered as applied to high-resolution spectra in detail.
+Comparing to the results of \citet{Calamari_2022}, I retrieve reasonably similar VMRs (to within 1-2$\sigma$ typically) for all gas species as well as $T$-$p$ profile, suggesting both retrieval outcomes are approximately consistent with respect to the variables sensitive to radiative-transfer outcomes.
+The main difference is that I recover a larger CO VMR; 10$^{-4.16}$ compared to 10$^{-4.56}$ in \citet{Calamari_2022}.
+I recover a median radius of $R_{\rm bd}$ = 1.082 $R_{\rm jup}$.
+The integrated spectrum of the median model resulted in $T_{\rm eff}$ = 909 K, which is around 80 K hotter than that retrieved in \citet{Calamari_2022}.
 Utilising JWST MIRI \citep{Xuan_2024b} and future JWST NIRSpec (GO \#3762 P.I.
 J. Xuan) data in conjunction with current data should provide much needed clarity on the combined and individual parameters of each brown dwarf.